-Big Mike Lewis, pitmaster and owner of Big Mike’s BBQ Smokehouse in Houma, believes in patience, family and the kind of good barbecue that’s worth studying for a lifetime.
+Big Mike Lewis, pitmaster and owner of Big Mike’s BBQ Smokehouse in Houma and Thibodaux, believes in patience, family and the kind of good barbecue that’s worth studying for a lifetime.

 Lewis grew up in Florida and learned about barbecue eating at places like Big John’s Alabama BBQ in Tampa, an open pit barbecue restaurant founded in 1968 by the late Rev. John A. “Big John” Stephens and still run by the Stephens family.
 “There’s generations of barbecue knowledge there,” Lewis says.
 He ate barbecue wherever he could find it and became a dedicated student of the old joints that dot Texas and the Gulf Coast.
 “I guess barbecue got in my blood.”

 After years in the Sunshine State, Lewis and his wife, Judith, moved to Houma in 2007 so they could be near his father, Harold Lewis, who had recently retired from running a mechanic shop.
 “Pop was 75 and I just wanted to spend time with him.
 Louisiana was calling my name.”

 The couple decided to open a restaurant and soon found a spot on the West Side of Houma — a former Tastee Donuts — and Big Mike’s BBQ Smokehouse opened for business.

 Like Big John’s (their inspiration in Florida), Big Mike’s was a family affair fueled by hard work and cooperation.
 Some parts of it never change — even after a long day of tending fires and serving folks, someone has to rise well before dawn to light the pits.

 And for years, that job fell to Big Mike’s dad.

 “Dad would get up so I didn’t have to.
 He knew I was already working 12 to 14 hours a day.
 That man always had my back.”